ZacharyBournand/crave-finder/Sprint3.md

 Back End:

-Registration:
+Registration

 - Created a mock test that runs the user registration functionality to see if the function can run correctly.

-Login Test:
+Login Test

 - Created a mock test that runs the login functionality to see if the function can run correctly.

-Logout Test:
+Logout Test

 - Created a mock test that runs the logout functionality to see if the function can run correctly.

-Search Test:
+Search Test

 - Created a mock test that runs the search functionality to see if the function can run correctly.

-Rating Test:
+Rating Test

 - Created a mock test that runs the rating functionality to see if the function can run correctly.